 Matter Additional Data Conversion Map

-The participants types you selected may have custom participant data.
-If They do you will be prompted to choose what custom participant data fields should be mapped to.
+The participant types you selected may have custom participant data.
+If they do you will be prompted to choose what custom participant data fields should be mapped to.

 Click Next to finish the mapping.